 Well drained soil

 Plant 20-25 lbs per acre

-Our short field corn has a 60 to 70 day maturity depending on area.
-It produces ears 8” to 15” from the ground.
+Our short field produces ears 8” to 15” from the ground.
 With ears this low, 6” to 8” of flooding has it at eye level for the ducks.
-In Western Oregon, in an average year planted in good to aver-age ground, it will mature with no irrigation in 60-70 days.
+In Western Oregon, in an average year planted in good to average ground, it will mature with no irrigation in 60-70 days.
 Maturity time will vary with location, altitude and types of soil, but is generally considered drought resistant.
 We typically plant June 1st and expect mature ears by early August.
-Plant 1-2" deep.
-Plant 20 lbs./acre in uplands or floodable ponds.
+Plant in uplands or floodable ponds.